Marilyn Manson: Video games

 Manson has made an appearance in the video game Area 51 as Edgar, a grey alien.
 His song "Cruci-Fiction in Space" is featured in a commercial for the video game, The Darkness.
 His likeness is also featured on the Celebrity Deathmatch video game for which he recorded a song for the soundtrack (2003).
 The song "Use Your Fist and Not Your Mouth" was the credits score of the game Cold Fear as well as Spawn: Armageddon.
 The song "Four Rusted Horses" had an alternate version used in trailers for the video game Fear 3.
 A remix of the song "Tainted Love" appears in the debut trailer for the 2010 video game, Need for Speed: Hot Pursuit and in the launch trailer of the 2012 video game Twisted Metal.
 Manson's song "The Beautiful People" was featured in WWE SmackDown!
 Shut Your Mouth, KickBeat and Brütal Legend.
 The song "Arma-goddamn-motherfuckin-geddon" is also featured in Saints Row: The Third.
 His music video to the song "Personal Jesus" was used in some parts of the Buzz! game series.

+Hell, etc.

+Hell, etc. was Manson's third art exhibition, held in Athens, Greece.
+The exhibition was open to the public from April 28, 2010, until May 2, 2010.
+Manson's more recent artworks and newly revealed pieces at the time, were displayed.
+The art exhibition was scheduled to run until April 25, 2010, however due to a volcanic ash cloud, it was postponed to run from April 28, 2010, until May 2, 2010.
+The exhibition was held at the Athenian Cultural Centre.
+The exhibition opened at 10:00 daily and was open until 22:00.
+Flash photography was prohibited inside the exhibition, as the watercolor paintings were extremely sensitive to the flash.